Dreamer (Supertramp song): Background

-The band performed the song on the BBC's Old Grey Whistle Test show in 1974, during which John Helliwell can be seen playing the rim of a wine glass on top of his keyboard to achieve a certain sound effect.
+The band performed the song on the BBC's music series The Old Grey Whistle Test in 1974, during which John Helliwell can be seen playing the rim of a wine glass on top of his keyboard to achieve a certain sound effect.

-The song was used in the films The Parole Officer, Wild Thing, and The Adventures of Rocky and Bullwinkle, as well as the trailers for the latter and Robots.

 Reception

-Cash Box called it a "funny little song" and said that it "maintains the group's stance on instrumentation, lyrics and structure while offering a great deal of commercial potential."
+Cashbox called it a "funny little song" and said that it "maintains the group's stance on instrumentation, lyrics and structure while offering a great deal of commercial potential."
 Record World said that "The song is memorable, the style right for a mass audience."
 Record World later said that "the cute vocals and swirling, pulsating keyboards are contagious."
 Ultimate Classic Rock critic Nick DeRiso rated it as Supertramp's 10th best song, calling it a "diaphanous slice of sentiment" in which it became apparent that Supertramp had found its own "art-pop sound."

-Gary Graff of Billboard rated it as Supertramp's all-time greatest song, praising its twists and hooks.
+In 2017 Gary Graff of Billboard rated it as Supertramp's all-time greatest song, praising its twists and hooks.
 Reviewing the live version in 1980, Billboard said that "Dreamer" has a "sweet pop melody, clear vocals and bubbly keyboards."

+Hodgson rated it as one of the top 10 songs he ever wrote.